CephalofairGames/frosthaven-faq/index.md

 **Item 119** - <span class="hidden">**Deadly Mixture - Can I distill the Deadly Mixture?
 What happens?** No, it is forbidden per the Level 3 Alchemist rules.
 It can be sold for 6 gold.</span>

 **Item 124 Winged Shoes - Can I use this in the middle of a move if I suddenly need or want to jump?** No; using Winged Shoes is an ability, and therefore can't be performed in the middle of another ability.
 Please see the general item rules, above.

+**Item 161** - <span class="hidden"><b>Strategist's Ring - is this timed after elemental infusions, or losing a condition such as Stun?</b> This item is used during the "end of player turn" phase, when players can still perform appropriate abilities or use appropriate items (like this one).
+Then, once all abilities are complete, there's an "end of turn wrap-up," during which (1) infused elements are moved to Strong, (2) "end of turn" conditions expire, and (3) a character performs end of turn looting.
+These three wrap-up steps are ambiguously timed with one another, and can only begin once a player formally concludes their turn.
+Some other effects, like a Geminate's form change, can also take place during this wrap-up step, but no more Abilities can be performed.</span>

+**Item 165** - <span class="hidden"><b>Ring of Haste - is this timed after elemental infusions or losing a condition such as Immobilize?</b> This item is used during the "end of player turn" phase, when players can still perform appropriate abilities or use appropriate items (like this one).
+Then, once all abilities are complete, there's an "end of turn wrap-up," during which (1) infused elements are moved to Strong, (2) "end of turn" conditions expire, and (3) a character performs end of turn looting.
+These three wrap-up steps are ambiguously timed with one another, and can only begin once a player formally concludes their turn.
+Some other effects, like a Geminate's form change, can also take place during this wrap-up step, but no more Abilities can be performed.</span>

 **Item 180** - <span class="hidden"><b>Boots of Greed - do Loot abilities I grant to my Summons count for this item?</b> Yes.
 Your summons' loot abilities are considered your loot abilities for all purposes.</span>